The Good Careers Guide 2019 holds positive news for would-be engineers and physiotherapists.

 Another profession suffering from shortages in the workplace is physiotherapy.
 Like engineering it is listed on the Federal Government’s Labour Market Analysis of Skilled Occupations, although a recent surge in university enrolments in the health sector means the undersupply will not last long.

-Students need ready access to important information like this to plan their careers, according to Good Education Group CEO Chris Lester.
+Students need ready access to important information like this to plan their careers, according to Good Education Media CEO Chris Lester.

 “People must be able to easily identify industries that are projected to experience significant growth or lack thereof, in order to make an informed decision about their education choices and future prospects.”